 Have you seen Sliding Doors?
 Either way, let me walk you through it.
-The film begins with a woman trying to catch a tube.
-She sweats and struggles, but misses the train.
-Or at least you think she does; the next second we see her onboard, and from then on the movie splits into two universes – one where she missed the train, another where she caught it.
+The film begins with a woman trying to catch a train.
+She sweats and struggles, but misses it.
+Or at least you think she does; the next second we see her onboard, and from then on the movie splits into two universes—one where she missed the train, another where she caught it.

 The film was an unexpected success for both the box office and for chaos theory peddler, Edward Lorenz.
-All of a sudden you had every romantic comedy fan casting their minds back to important moments in their lives, analysing variables.
-Dreaming about what might have been had they worn blue to their Maths GCSE exam, or where they would be today had they never developed a pretty steady alcohol dependence over the course of three decades.
+All of a sudden you had every romantic comedy fan casting their minds back to important moments in their lives, analyzing variables.
+Dreaming about what might have been had they worn blue to their AP calculus exam, or where they would be today had they never developed a pretty steady alcohol dependence over the course of three decades.

 And so a generation of chaotic determinists were born.
 But not me.
 I just never bought it.
 To think that the pants I'm wearing have the power to affect my life in any way seems ridiculous.
 I'd go as far as suggesting that even if you wore something that actively made people think less of you, you'd still barely see a difference.